UQatKIT/Eikonax/README.md

 ## Acknowledgement and License

 Eikonax is being developed in the research group [Uncertainty Quantification](https://www.scc.kit.edu/forschung/uq.php) at KIT.
 It is partially based on the excellent [FIM-Python](https://fim-python.readthedocs.io/en/latest/) tool.
-Eikonax is distributed as free software under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).
+Eikonax is distributed as free software under the [MIT License](https://choosealicense.com/licenses/mit/).